-Chemical compatibility studies with different DPV-containing gel formulations have been conducted on the following types of condoms12: Non-lubricated latex condoms (male condom); Silicone lubricated latex condoms (male and female condoms); Aqueous lubricated latex condoms (male condom); Silicone lubricated polyurethane condoms (male and female condoms); and Silicone lubricated nitrile condoms (female condom).
+Chemical compatibility studies with different DPV-containing gel formulations have been conducted on the following types of condoms13: Non-lubricated latex condoms (male condom); Silicone lubricated latex condoms (male and female condoms); Aqueous lubricated latex

 The results of condom compatibility testing indicate that DPV-containing vaginal gel formulations (0.05%) have no deleterious effects on the integrity of male or female condoms, as indicated by tensile condom properties tested pre- and post-treatment.
 Two clinical condom functionality studies (one with male condoms [IPM 029] and one with female condoms [IPM 033]) were conducted with a placebo VR (silicone elastomer VR containing no active ingredient).
-Results from both studies showed that the difference between the total clinical failure rate between condom use while using a VR and condom use while not using a VR was less than the pre-defined non-inferiority margins in both studies (3% for the male condom study).
-Condom use was safe and well tolerated during placebo VR use.12
+Results from both studies showed that the difference between the total clinical failure rate between condom use while using a VR and condom use while not using a VR was less than the pre-defined non-inferiority margins in both studies (3% for the male condom study and 8% for the female condom study).
+Condom use was safe and well tolerated during placebo VR use.
+13